ninadingole/iamninad.com/src/posts/github-code-scanning.md

 title: Github Code Scanning
 date: 2020-07-26
 draft: false
-summary: "Bad guys can't get in if they don't have a way.
+excerpt: "Bad guys can't get in if they don't have a way.
 Github Code Scanning tools helps to find out any vulnerabilities or error in the code, that could provide potential access to application or causing runtime errors resulting in serious impact & million dollar loss to the business."
 publications: https://medium.com/technogise/github-code-scanning-5cc2c7f9f0e7
 tags:
   - github